 May - Dave Williams, Defying the Limits: Lessons from the Edge of the Universe

 Dr. Dave Williams is an astronaut, aquanaut, jet pilot, ER doctor, scientist, and CEO.
-He has received the Order of Canada and Order of Ontario, flown to space twice, and lived in and worked on the world's only undersea research habitat, and he's positive that you, too, can defy the limits—come and hear how!
+He has received the Order of Canada and Order of Ontario, flown to space twice, and lived in and worked on the world's only undersea research habitat, and he's positive that you, too, can defy the limits.

 An inspirational, uplifting, and life-affirming memoir about passion, resilience and living life to the fullest, from Dr. Dave Williams, one of Canada’s most accomplished astronauts.